You are not broken. You are becoming.

 The Intentional Pause Retreat is for you if:

-• You are in midlife and noticing changes in your body, energy, mood, or sense of self
+• You’ve been noticing changes in your body, energy, mood, or sense of self and want to better understand what’s happening

-• You are curious about how hormones, stress, and the nervous system intersect
+• You’re curious about how hormones, stress, and your nervous system interact and impact your daily experience

-• You value in-person connection and learning alongside others
+• You value in-person experiences and learning alongside others in a similar season of life

 This retreat may not be a fit if you are looking for a purely symptom-management approach.
 This is a relational, reflective, and educational experience meant to support long-term health and well-being.